All Episodes

 That's what playing the woman card means.

-So Hillary and her crew decided to have a little fun with that, and they produced a credit card-sized card, that's a little pink thing that says official woman's card, and they're not selling them for a dollar.
+So Hillary and her crew decided to have a little fun with that, and they produced a credit card-sized card.

-But here's I've been thinking about it.
+But here's, I've been thinking about it.

 I've been studying the reaction of millennial aged women on cable news shows all day.

-And whenever they have these millennial women on, they're also on with uh women from the Hillary camp who are of Hillary's generation.
+And whenever they have these millennial women on, they're also on with women from the Hillary camp who are of Hillary's generation.

 And it's remarkable the difference.

-all have this monolithic view of women as it relates to to feminism, and they all believe that every woman that matters is just like them.
+And they all believe that every woman that matters is just like them.

 They're brutes, they are predators, whatever it is.